Dublin’s Croke Park to host Ireland’s first regular season NFL game this year

 “We are very grateful for their partnership and support of this historic game,” he said, adding his thanks to Croke Park and the GAA too.

-Mr O’Reilly said that there have been “passionate NFL fans in Ireland for a long time”, and a game on Irish soil presented “an opportunity to create an incredible atmosphere”.
+Mr O’Reilly said that they see Irish fans travel to NFL games hosted in London and further afield, and said a contest on Irish soil presented “an opportunity to create an incredible atmosphere”.

 He said a team from the NFL had spent “a lot of time” at Croke Park to work on how to transform the GAA stadium into an NFL venue, but said they would not yet share “any final plans for the design”.